Rocco-Gossmann/TMUX-Workspace/README.md

 ## changelog:

+### Version 4.0
+    - bugfix: TMUX will now be launched in UTF-8 Mode.
+      (fixes NerdFont rendering issues in certain Terminals)

+    - bugfix: TMUX-Workspace will no longer try to reopen panels of a workspace, if that workspace is already open.

 ### Version 3.1
     - bugfix: When calling the command with the same session-name, as an existing one, the script would attach to the wrong session if it wasn't last in the list